Documentation

 • Adjust the Top/Bottom/Left/Right values so that only the front cover is within the crop box (the Cropped page size underneath the image on the right must match the trim size).

-• Click OK and save your file.
+• Click OK and save the file.

 Adjust the PDF